 Defense Research Institute, Drug & Medical Device Committee

 Defense Research Institute, Marketing Chair, Diversity Committee (2010 - 2012)

 Defense Research Institute, Diversity for Success Seminar and Corporate Expo Steering Committee (2009 - 2012)

 National LGBT Bar Association

 Mr. Campodonico’s involvement in a broad range of charities includes raising in excess of $70,000 at various events that raise money for research, support and advocacy groups related to breast cancer, HIV/AIDS, Multiple Sclerosis, diabetes, senior services, and youth sports.
 He also served as a member of the board of directors of Under One Roof, the only non-profit retail store of its kind in the U.S., raising hundreds of thousands of dollars annually for San Francisco Bay Area men, women, and children living with HIV/AIDS.
-Since 2005, he has served as a member of the Board of Directors, including serving as its President from 2009-2011, of a local business development district in San Francisco.
-He is currently on the Board of Directors for the Bar Association of San Francisco’s Volunteer Legal Services Program (2012 – present) and is a member of the Board of Regents of Junipero Serra High School (2011 – present), where he coaches the Mock Trial Team.
+He served as a member of the Board of Directors of a local business development district in San Francisco from 2005-2012 (serving as President from 2009-2011).
+He served on the Board of Directors for the Bar Association of San Francisco’s Volunteer Legal Services Program (2012 – 2014) and was a member of the Board of Regents of Junipero Serra High School (2011 – 2017), where he coached the Mock Trial Team for eight years.
 In recognition of his extensive community service efforts, he received the Santa Clara University Social Justice Service Award.